- The takeaway from this episode is … a repetitious life happens when you think this world is all there is – missing the

 Most people live a life of repetition.

 What is this life?
 It’s a repetitive occurrence of all the same things you do each day you are alive.
 If you are single you get up, go to school or work, come home, eat, relax, go to sleep and repeat this the next day.
 Where did the excitement go that you felt so strongly when you first arrived?

 If you are a parent you get up, get the kids up and ready for school, while you get ready for work, drop them off or get them to the bus, and rush to your job.
 After work, you hurry to get home so you can hopefully spend some time with the kids.
 Then you make dinner, help them with school work, and get them to bed on time.
 It doesn’t leave much time for you, especially if you are a single parent.

 Some people will say that repetition or routine is good once you get used to it.
 But how do you ever get used to being exhausted all the time because of a boring routine?
 Why do people allow themselves to fall into a routine of repetition?
 It’s because it’s easy to fall into.
 It sneaks up on you.
-It developed from adding just one more thing to your “to-do” list.
+It happened from adding just one more thing to your “to-do” list.
 Each day your “to-do” list kept growing larger.
-Before you know it, your entire day was taken up with a routine of things to do.
+Before you knew it, your entire day was taken up with a routine of things to do.

 This life of repetition is why so many people get burned out by the time they’re in their 40s, and sometimes sooner.

-It’s around this time that they begin to think, “Is this all there is?”
+It’s around this time in their lives that they begin to think, “Is this all there is?”
 “Is this what I came here to do in this lifetime?”
 “There’s got to be something else, anything else!
 But even if I could identify it, how would I have time to do it?
-This is when the gnawing in your stomach that something is wrong or amiss in your life just keeps getting worse and worse.
+This is when the gnawing in your stomach that something is wrong or amiss in your life gets worse and worse.